THE BLACK WOMAN’S GUIDE TO THE 2020 Election

 “Let’s stand together, stick together, and work together for justice of every description.
 Racial justice.
 Gender justice.
 Immigrant justice.
 Economic justice.
 Environmental justice.”

-If kicking Trump out isn’t enough of a reason for you to go to the polls this year, here are 17 other great rationales for voting.
+If kicking Trump out isn’t enough of a reason for you to get your vote on this year, here are 18 other great rationales for voting.
 Why are you voting in 2020?
 Email us to let us know.

 - Expand health care to EVERYONE and make it less expensive.